GeoLarryLai/pyTopoComplexity/README.md

 There is also an additional Jupyter Notebook, `nonlineardiff_landlab.ipynb`, which leverages the power of [`landlab`](https://landlab.readthedocs.io/en/latest/index.html) to perform forward simulation of landscape smoothing through non-linear hillslope diffusion process.

-> [!CAUTION]
-> This package is under developement and has not officially released.
-Use it with caution.

 ## Installation

 ```